Conversational Code Review: Agent-Assisted Understanding of Large Diffs

 Large PRs (50+ files) from AI agents are becoming routine.
 No human can hold that much context by reading a flat diff.
 Two approaches exist:

 1. Structural decomposition.
-Tools like flowdiff cluster related file changes into logical review units ordered by data flow.
+Tools like Diffcore cluster related file changes into logical review units ordered by data flow.
 You read code in the order it executes, not alphabetical file order.
 This handles the “what changed” side.

 2. Conversational review.
 An agent that has read the ticket and diff answers questions about intent and impact.
 This handles the “so what” side.